-2022-B Questionable Expenditures - No expenditures we believe that may not meet the requirements of public purpose as defined in an Attorney General's opinion dated April 25, 1979, were noted.

-Part IV: Other Findings Related to Statutory Reporting: (Continued) 2022-C Travel Expense - No expenditures of District money for travel expenses of spouses of District officials or employees were noted.
+2023-A Certified Budget - Expenditures for the year ended June 30, 2023, did not exceed the amounts budgeted.
+2023-B Questionable Expenditures - No expenditures we believe that may not meet the requirements of public purpose as defined in an Attorney General's opinion dated April 25, 1979, were noted.
+2023-C Travel Expense - No expenditures of District money for travel expenses of spouses of District officials or employees were noted.
 No travel advances to District officials or employees were noted.
-2022-D Business Transactions - No business transactions between the District and District officials or employees were noted.
-2022-E Restricted Donor Activity - No transactions were noted between the District, District officials or District employees and restricted donors in compliance with Chapter 68B of the Code of Iowa.
-2022-F Bond Coverage - Surety bond coverage of District officials and employees is in accordance with statutory provisions.
+2023-D Business Transactions - No business transactions between the District and District officials or employees were noted.
+2023-E Restricted Donor Activity - No transactions were noted between the District, District officials or District employees and restricted donors in compliance with Chapter 68B of the Code of Iowa.
+2023-F Bond Coverage - Surety bond coverage of District officials and employees is in accordance with statutory provisions.
 The amount of coverage should be reviewed annually to ensure that the coverage is adequate for current operations.

+Part IV: Other Findings Related to Statutory y Reporting: (Continued) ļ -- -------------------------- ---

-2022-G Board Minutes - We noted no transaction requiring Board approval which had not been approved by the Board.
-2022-H Certified Enrollment - 0.50 variances in the basic enrollment data certified by the lowa Department of Education were noted.
+- art iv.
+Other i manige related to statutery reporting.
+2023-G Board Minutes - We noted no transaction requiring Board approval which had not been approved by the Board.
+2023-H Certified Enrollment - 0.55 variances in the basic enrollment data certified by the lowa Department of Education were noted.
 Recommendation - A system should be developed to reconcile the enrollment data collected by the District before submission to the Iowa Department of Education.
 Response - The District has a process used to clean data before it is uploaded.
 District employees are responsible for reviewing the data before it is uploaded and certified to the Iowa Department of Education.
 Considering the volume of records submitted, this process provides the District with a very accurate count.
-2022-I Supplementary Weighting - No variances regarding supplementary weighting certified to the Iowa Department of Education were noted.
-2022-J Deposits and Investments - No instances of non-compliance with the deposit and investment provisions of Chapter 12B and Chapter 12C of the Code of Iowa and the District's investment policy were noted.
-2022-K Certified Annual Report - The Certified Annual Report was certified timely to the lowa Department of Education.
-2022-L Categorical Funding - No instances were noted of categorical funding being used to supplant rather than supplement other funds.
+2023-I Supplementary Weighting - No variances regarding supplementary weighting certified to the Iowa Department of Education were noted.
+2023-J Deposits and Investments - No instances of non-compliance with the deposit and investment provisions of Chapter 12B and Chapter 12C of the Code of Iowa and the District's investment policy were noted.
+2023-K Certified Annual Report - The Certified Annual Report was certified timely to the lowa Department of Education.

+Categorical Funding - No instances were noted of categorical funding being used to supplant rather than supplement other funds.